 What then is the distinction?
 It is this.
 An artist senses and literally sees with his mind through his eyes.
 The artist develops what my father explained to me when I was a boy, "the painter's eye."
 Thus, in the mind's eye the significance of what is seen and sensed, encompassed by the totality of the artist's world view, becomes invariably the grist for innumerable compositions as complete visual statements in whatever is the medium of choice by the artist.

 In the case of Professor Shimazaki I find that geography is more the occasion for, than the major significance of, his artistic work.
+In truth, it is what he has entitled it, a "Watercolour Journey."
 For each of his paintings is not just of a place but a complete visual statement of the atmospheric, water, land and human significance of that living place.

 ~Allen K. Philbrick (1914-2007) Artist (Geographer), Professor Emeritus, University of Western Ontario, Canada